Caps of the Soviet Border Guard

 Soldier/Sergeant Field

 One of the favorite caps in my collection!
-This cap was worn only by Border Guard personnel with their field "spetsodezhda" (computer camouflage) uniform in the 1980's, until it was replaced with a "spetsodezhda" pattern field cap with earflaps matching the style of caps worn by the other Soviet military services.
+In 1981, the Border Guards adopted their "spetsodezhda" camouflage uniform, with a tan and green so-called "computer" pattern.
+At the same time they introduced two types of headgear with matching camouflage: a lightweight beret and the visored field cap shown here.
+These caps remained in use until replaced in the late 1980s with a "spetsodezhda" pattern field cap with earflaps matching the style of caps worn by the other Soviet military services.
 This cap is dated 1987, putting it towards the end of the period it was in use.
-Although Desmond's "Camouflage Uniforms of the Soviet Union and Russia" shows one of these caps with a subdued officer's cockade, the only pictures I have seen of border guards wearing them in action are of soldiers/sergeants wearing the small red star seen elsewhere on winter pile caps.
-Officers typically wore their normal green-topped service caps while on duty.
-This cap is made from the same weight cotton material the matching uniform is made of, and is unlined - making it very "crushable" and comfortable to wear.
-A cotton sweatband was sewn inside the band and a small tab is sewn inside the crown to protect the wearer's forehead from the red star mounting prongs.
+Although Desmond's "Camouflage Uniforms of the Soviet Union and Russia" shows one of these caps with a subdued officer's cockade, the only pictures I have seen of border guards wearing them in action are of soldiers/sergeants wearing the small red star also used on winter pile caps.
+Officers typically wore normal green-topped service caps while on duty even if their troops wore camouflage.
+The cap is made from the same heavy cotton material as the matching uniform, and is unlined - making it very "crushable" and comfortable to wear.
+An additional layer of waterproof cloth is sewn in as a sweatband and a small tab is sewn inside the crown to protect the wearer's forehead from the red star mounting prongs.
 With those exceptions, the cap is assembled like a normal visor cap, although the band is very narrow.
 The visor is double-sided cloth without any stiffening.
 A green oilcloth/plastic chinstrap is held in place by two green painted buttons sewn to the band.
 Green grommets under the crown enhance circulation.
 It has no piping of any type.
 Rare

 Border Guard (Maritime)

 As mentioned in the introduction to this page, personnel assigned to the maritime (or naval) units of the Border Guard wore regular Navy uniforms with only small distinctions (such as green piping on shoulderboards).
-This meant that conscripts would wear the same "bezkozerka" as their navy counterparts - as shown here.
-But instead of ribbon "tallies" displaying the fleet to which the conscript was assigned, all maritime border guards regardless of region wore a tally on which "Maritime Borderguards" was lettered in gold.
-This cap dates from the 1960's, with a wool top and an aluminum red star without the surrounding wreath introduced in 1969/70.
+This meant that conscripts would wear the same "beskozirka" as their navy counterparts - as shown here.
+But instead of displaying the fleet to which the conscript was assigned, the tally (ribbon) on all maritime border guards declared "МОРЧАСТИ ПОГРАНВОЙСК" lettered in gold.
+This cap dates from the mid-1960's, with a wool top and an aluminum red star without the surrounding wreath introduced in 1969.
 Again note the piping is white as for the Navy - not green as you might expect for Border Guards.
 Scarce

 Top